 - Comprehensive physical, psychological and addiction evaluation

-- Proven recovery strategies such as DBT, 12 step, cognitive behavior therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) using the patient-centered Hazelden model
+- Proven recovery strategies such as DBT, 12 step, cognitive behavior therapy (CBT) and Eye Movement Desensitization and Reprocessing (EMDR) using the client-centered Hazelden model

 - Beautiful 10-acre campus